 Some MS treatments can also lead to depression.
 Several disease-modifying treatments (DMTs) for MS list depression or worsening of depression as a potential side effect.
 In fact, a 2018 review in Multiple Sclerosis and Related Disorders found depression to be the most commonly reported adverse psychiatric effect for the medications marketed as Tysabri (Natalizumab), Gilenya (Fingolimod), Tecfidera (Dimethyl fumarate), Aubagio (Teriflunomide), and Lemtrada (Alemtuzumab).

 While DMTs for multiple sclerosis can cause a wide array of potential side effects, they have been proven in clinical trials to be effective at reducing the rate of MS relapses, delaying the progression of disability, and limiting new inflammation in the brain and nervous system.
 If you suspect your depression may be connected to your MS medication, talk to your doctor.
 They will help you weigh the risks and benefits of your MS treatment.

-Exercise.
 Moderate sessions of yoga, stretching, pool exercises, aerobics, and recumbent bicycling have been suggested to provide benefits for depression and fatigue in a number of small studies.
 Check with your doctor before starting any exercise program.

-Stress reduction.
 A 2012 study found that people with MS who followed a stress management program experienced fewer symptoms of depression.

-CoQ10.
-The antioxidant and anti-inflammatory properties of the supplement CoQ10 may hold promise for decreasing depression and fatigue in people with MS, according to a 2015 double-blinded study published in Nutritional Neuroscience.
+The antioxidant and anti-inflammatory properties of the supplement coenzyme Q10 (also called coQ10) may hold promise for decreasing depression and fatigue in people with MS, according to a 2015 double-blind study published in Nutritional Neuroscience.